My Main Page with Links to My Other

 167p (M) 1998

 The title does not mean, of course, that character is always all of destiny, at least I hope not.
-You can't be too sure with ultra-conservatives.
+You can't be too sure with conservatives.
 This is tolerable low-level introduction to habit ethics.
-At worst, habit ethics is where etiquette and ethics become the same.
-The best section is a discussion of Anne Frank’s skills at self-transparency, a discussion that is found in numerous books.
-For those who are already expert, the prose labors.
+Sometimes, unfortunately, habit ethics is where etiquette and ethics merge.
+The best section herein is a discussion of Anne Frank’s skills at self-transparency, a discussion found in numerous books.
 This work includes mild self-revelations that amuse because they are treated by the author as Jerry Springer material.
 (The author did not wear his seat belt.)
-Not recommended.

 The Logic of Accidental Nuclear War by Bruce G. Blair